schmittpaul/teaching/EE449_Spring2024/index.md

 3. identify the right set of metrics to evaluate the performance or the adequacy of a network and propose ways to improve it (if any).

 ## Textbooks
-There is no required text for this course.
-For reference, I will use the textbook [Computer Networking: A Top-Down Approach (8th Edition) by Kurose and Ross](https://www.pearson.com/en-us/subject-catalog/p/computer-networking/P200000003334/9780135928615) as a source of examples.
+W will use the textbook [Computer Networking: A Top-Down Approach (8th Edition) by Kurose and Ross](https://www.pearson.com/en-us/subject-catalog/p/computer-networking/P200000003334/9780135928615) in the course.
+I marked the textbook as optional through the bookstore because textbooks are ridiculously expensive.
+Feel free to find a used older edition online for the course.
 We may also periodically use materials from the freely available [Computer Networks: A Systems Approach](https://book.systemsapproach.org/#).

 ## Prerequisites
 Pre: EE 315 and one of EE 342, or MATH 371 or MATH 471; or consent.